 • Childhood Cancer Registry: website

 • Swiss Cancer Report 2021.
 Current situation and developments (2021).
-Federal Statistical Office (FSO), National Agency for Cancer Registration (NACR) Childhood Cancer Registry (KiKR).
+Federal Statistical Office (FSO), National Agency for Cancer Registration (NACR), Childhood Cancer Registry (KiKR).
 Neuchâtel: Report (in German and French).

 Media enquiries